Mariners announce player development and minor league coaching staffs for the 2019 season

 - Manager: Denny Hocking

-- Pitching Coach: Rob Marcello*
+- Pitching coach: Rob Marcello*

-- Hitting Coach: Jose Umbria
+- Hitting coach: Jose Umbria

-- Athletic Trainer: Taylor Bennett
+- Athletic trainer: Taylor Bennett

-- Performance Specialist: Michael Sadler
+- Performance specialist: Michael Sadler

 Hocking spent last season managing Class A Clinton and moves up to Modesto to replace Canham.
 This is his third season in the M’s minor league system.
 He worked in 2017 as Tacoma’s hitting coach.
 Umbria served as hitting coach in Clinton in 2018, while Marcello is co-owner of Top Level Athlete — a private baseball training company in Florida.